AbdurRehmanKhan-ARK/AbdurRehmanKhan-ARK/README.md

 ## 🔹 About & Vision

-I am a CS Junior (Semester 5) at FAST NUCES Karachi, building a rock-solid foundation for a career in **DevOps and Platform Engineering**.
+I am a CS Sophomore (Semester 4) at FAST NUCES Karachi, building a rock-solid foundation for a career in **DevOps and Platform Engineering**.
 My philosophy is simple: *To build and automate highly scalable infrastructure, you must first master the software that runs on it.*

-Instead of jumping straight into complex orchestration tools without context, I am deliberately spent my early years mastering systems programming, operating systems, and data structures.
+Instead of jumping straight into complex orchestration tools without context, I am deliberately spending my early years mastering systems programming, operating systems, and data structures.
 Currently, I am expanding my **Development (Dev)** foundations by building production-grade web applications using the **MERN/PERN** and **ASP.NET Core** stacks.

 Every project here reflects a journey from first principles—moving intentionally from raw code to containerized deployment.